AdaGold/capstone/README.md

 - A half-hour one-on-one with your PM

 #### Daily
-- In lieu of formal standups with your PMs, you will complete this [daily checkin form](https://goo.gl/forms/edpg44h0ig3FZlQg1) __before noon Monday through Friday, and once over the weekend.__ This is a non-negotiable requirement.
+- In lieu of formal standups with your PMs, you will complete this [daily checkin form]() __everyday Monday through Friday before 12pm, and once over the weekend.__ This is a non-negotiable requirement.

 ### Final Delivery
 The Capstone Project consists of the following components: